Farof/Check/Readme.md

 		return this.someAssertions(val);
 	}, 'Custom error message with special params like {val} or {0}')

 Look at the "Quick how-to" and how the built-in rules are created to fully understand.
 Really, it's dead simple.
+Rules support asynchronous validation.

 ## Supported plateforms